Anduin9527/Improve-ImgSLI/readme.md

 *   Display original resolution (WxH) for each loaded image.
 *   Automatic resizing of images to match the largest dimensions for consistent comparison.
 *   Save the current comparison view (including split line, magnifier, capture marker, and optional file names) as a full-resolution image.
+*   Export animated GIF or MP4 videos showing a scanning line transition from left image to right image.

 **Magnifier Tool:**
 *   Powerful Magnifier for close inspection.